olfa-Adouni/AI-trends-in-Autism-detection-and-clinical-intervention/README.md

-### Literature Review Paper: AI trends in Autism detection and clinical intervention
+### AI trends in Autism detection and clinical intervention

 Contributed by Olfa Adouni, Alaa Bessadok and Hedi Sakli.